MatchAPI/MatchAPI-Schema/README.md

 It provides a structured representation of message models, data types, business semantics, and protocol-level configuration, including structural constraints and descriptive metadata that may be used for validation.

-Modern financial systems operate across a wide range of technologies, including proprietary binary protocols, venue-specific formats, REST, WebSocket, SBE, FIXML, and FIX.
+Modern financial systems operate across a wide range of technologies, including proprietary binary protocols, venue-specific formats, REST, WebSocket, FIX, SBE, and FIXML.
 Traditionally, each protocol family required its own documentation format, tooling, and integration approach.

 MatchAPI introduces a technology-neutral schema that allows these APIs to be described using a common model, independent of encoding, transport, or implementation language.

-Its schema is defined using an open, JSON-compatible format and can be authored in JSON, JSON5, or YAML, with XML support planned.
+Its schema is defined using an open, JSON-compatible format and can be authored in JSON, JSON5, or YAML.
 This makes MatchAPI suitable for modern development pipelines, CI/CD workflows, API documentation systems, and schema-driven tooling.

 MatchAPI v1.0 is intended as a foundational release.
 It establishes a stable core model on which additional capabilities may be layered over time, informed by practical usage and feedback from protocol owners, implementers, and integrators.